The Executive Remuneration Review: Australia

 Enforceability against employees

 Courts in Australia are more willing to enforce these types of restraints than pure non-compete restraints.
 This is because the enforcement of these more limited restraints does not usually deprive employees of the ability to work and earn an income.
 However, these restraints must still be reasonable and go no further than is necessary to protect former employers' interests.
 For example, a covenant will usually need to be limited to the non-solicitation of clients with whom a former employee had some dealings before he or she left his or her former employer's employment.
-A non-solicitation covenant that seeks to preclude solicitation of all the former employer's clients or customers, even those with whom the former employee had no dealings or knowledge, is unlikely to be found to be reasonable.
+A non-solicitation covenant that seeks to preclude solicitation of all the former employer's clients or customers, even those with whom the former employee had no dealings or knowledge of, is unlikely to be found to be reasonable.